4ms/metamodule-core-modules/doc/4ms-coremodules-manual.md

 streams the .wav file, which means it can play large files without needing to wait to load the entire file.
 It also consumes less memory than a non-streaming player since only a small portion of the file is loaded at a time.
+Stereo and mono .wav files are allowed, and the audio will be resampled to the MetaModule's current sample rate.

 ### Controls